 16. Trust in manager

 The importance of the employee-manager relationship cannot be overstated.
-Managers who are seen as dependable, fair, honest and genuinely caring by their teams can help drive employee engagement through interpersonal trust.
+Managers who are seen as dependable, fair, honest and genuinely caring by direct reports and each team member can help drive employee engagement through interpersonal trust.

 17. Work process

-Employees are engaged when processes are efficient, logical and effective.
+Engaged employees are the result when processes are efficient, logical and effective.
 A process that is over-complex, stagnant over time, or too loose and vague will block productivity and frustrate employees.
 Again, managers can play a role in preventing these issues by removing barriers for their teams and supporting prioritisation and focus.

 Transparency matters.
 Employees need to know what is expected of them in their role and what they will be held accountable for.
 Feedback and conversations about performance with managers help make sure this happens.